edamla/mediterraneanagency/_books/2021-09-01-first-letter-is-elif-last-letter-is-he.md

 doors open with Allah.
 Then, passing through 98 doors, one reaches ‘Vedud, Rahim’.
 Each door has its own beauty and secret.
-In each door, Allah manifests Himself differently to His beloved ser- vant.
+In each door, Allah manifests Himself differently to His beloved servant.
 Hence, each door has its own prayer.
 Hearts open to Allah with His Beautiful Names.
 Hearts are opened to eternity with Allah.
 And hearts are entered with Allah...
 For He is the source of all